 Successful restaurants are busy restaurants.
 The busier your restaurant, therefore, the happier you are likely to be.

-Whilst a steady stream of diners coming through your doors is likely to be welcome – and your kitchen and front of house staff is frantically working to satisfy them – all that activity increases the risk of accidents, injuries, and damage to your or someone else’s property.
+Whilst a steady stream of diners coming through your doors is likely to be welcome – and your kitchen and front of house staff are frantically working to satisfy them – all that activity increases the risk of accidents, injuries, and damage to your or someone else’s property.

 These risks are all part and parcel of the normal course of business for any restaurant – whatever its size, whether catering for top of the range cordon bleu menus or considerably more modest fare.